raghunandanr487-collab/RTLTOGDSCOMEON-/assest/week4/CMOS Inverter: Voltage Transfer Characteristic (VTC).md

-  ## so now we will the image of the cmos invertor
+  ## ℹ️ so now we will the image of the cmos invertor

   <img width="436" height="568" alt="image" src="https://github.com/user-attachments/assets/044844aa-3437-4651-b47e-2e0c12303074" />